yosefkurniawan/swift-pwa/README.md

     prod: '[prod url]',
 };
 ```
-3. Edit Gql endpoint of each environment at this line:
+3. Edit GraphQl endpoint of each environment at these lines:
 ```
 const graphqlEndpoint = {
     local: '[gql endpoint for local]'